The Ultimate Guide to a Career in Dog Grooming

 What Makes a Good Dog Groomer

 Dog groomers are hard-working, passionate about dogs and dedicated to their work.
-Take a look at some of the skills and qualities that make a good dog groomer:
+To help you decide whether the job is for you, take a look at some of the skills and qualities that make a good dog groomer:

 Passion for canine health